If you’re planning an international trip, making sure you have the right cell phone plan can help you reduce the cost.

 - International Day Pass: If you have an AT&T plan, you can add the International Day Pass for $10 per day.
 You’ll never be charged for more than 10 days ($100) in a single billing cycle even if you use it for longer.
 This pass allows you to use your phone like you do at home with unlimited high-speed data (speeds may slow in the U.S. or Mexico if the network is busy) in more than 210 destinations.

-Verizon offers four unlimited plans that each include unlimited talk and text in the U.S. as well as talk and text to Mexico and Canada plus data and roaming.
+Verizon offers four unlimited plans, and each includes unlimited talk and text in the U.S. as well as talk and text to Mexico and Canada plus data and roaming.
 If you’re just traveling to Canada or Mexico, these plans are great options.
 If you’re traveling to other countries, Verizon offers a Travel Pass and International Monthly Plan.
 You can add it to any qualifying Verizon phone plan.

-- Start Unlimited: For one line, Start Unlimited is available for $70 per month plus taxes and fees.
-It includes unlimited talk, text and data in the United States as well as several perks (six months of Disney+, discovery+, Apple Music and more).
+- Unlimited Welcome: For one line, Unlimited Welcome is available for $65 per month plus taxes and fees (autopay required to get this rate).
+It includes unlimited talk, text and data in the United States.
 Internationally, it includes unlimited talk and text to Mexico and Canada as well as data and roaming.
+You can also add a three-day TravelPass for $10/month.

-- International Monthly Plan: This one-time bundle includes 250 minutes, 1000 sent texts, unlimited received texts and 5GB of data for $100 per line per month.
-It’s available in more than 185 countries.
+- International Monthly Plan: This one-time bundle includes 250 minutes, unlimited texts and unlimited data (slower speeds after 20GB) for $100 per line per month.
+It’s available in more than 210 countries.
 You can add this bundle to your existing plan for one-time use.
 You can also opt for a bundle to remain active until you decide to cancel it.

 Other Ways To Save on International Phone Plans